emergi-foundation/emergi-foundation.github.io/index.md

 permalink: /
 ---

-# Join a community crafting an equitable energy transition
+# A community crafting an equitable energy transition

 <a href="https://emrgi.com/enroll" class="button">Join Now</a>